duhrshh/teamproject/README.md

 ## Requirements

-Here is a written list of all our of initial requirements illicitation.
+Here is a written list of all our of initial requirements elicitation.

 #### Use Case Diagram
 - Click [here]() for a detailed Use-Case Diagram for our project.